 Plastics In the Ocean

 Almost 9 million U.S. tons of plastic enters the ocean from land every year.
 At the current rate, the volume of plastic—including vast amounts of consumer products and packaging—is expected to double by 2025.

 Turtle Ecologist Dr. Kara Dodge with our Anderson Cabot Center for Ocean Life discusses plastic pollution in our oceans and the consequences on endangered leatherback sea turtles.

 Reducing Plastics at the Aquarium

 We’ve worked to eliminate all single-use plastics in favor of recyclable, compostable, or reusable materials in our Harbor View Café.
 Paper straws and compostable cup lids are now available only upon request.
-Bottled water now comes in single-use aluminum bottles that are recyclable, or you can purchase a reusable Aquarium water bottle to take everywhere.
-Making thoughtful choices and working together we can reduce plastic pollution.
+Bottled water now comes in single-use aluminum bottles that are recyclable, or you can purchase a reusable Aquarium water bottle to use at one of our refill stations and then take everywhere.
+By making thoughtful choices and working together, we can reduce plastic pollution.